mecid/mecid.github.io/_posts/2022-04-06-logging-in-swift.md

 }
 ```

-As you can see in the example above, we have the ProductsViewModel fetching products from the remote server.
-Usually, we need only one Logger instance per feature.
+As you can see in the example above, we have the *ProductsViewModel* fetching products from the remote server.
+Usually, we need only one *Logger* instance per feature.
 That's why we declare it as a private and static constant.
-We can use Subsystem and Category parameters to filter logs in the future when we need to extract them.
+We can use *subsystem* and *category* parameters to filter logs in the future when we need to extract them.
 I usually use bundle identifier as subsystem and type name as a category.
 This approach allows me easily find logs from the required part of my app.

-Logger type provides us with functions to log a message with different emergency levels.
-For example, the trace function works as debug print, and the system doesn't store it.
-The warning function allows us to log errors that are not fatal for our app, but we still need to know about them.
+*Logger* type provides us with functions to log a message with different emergency levels.
+For example, the *trace* function works as debug print, and the system doesn't store it.
+The *warning* function allows us to log errors that are not fatal for our app, but we still need to know about them.

 ```swift
 func save(_ object: CKRecord, using container: CKContainer) async {